Omega View 45D

 • Japanese build quality.

-• Thoughtful, practical features that users can appreciate.
+• Thoughtful, practical features beyond the basics, that users can appreciate.

-• ‘Design for production’ seems to have controlled manufacturing cost without sacrificing operational capabilities except that the bellows is fixed..
+• ‘Design for production’ seems to have controlled manufacturing cost without sacrificing essential performance.

 Omega 45D with a Toyo Linhof lens board adapter, on a Majestic tripod.